rettichschnidi/clang-misracpp2008/README.md

 get detected when explicitly calling cmake in the build directory.

 Please try to follow the [LLVM Coding Standard](http://llvm.org/docs/CodingStandards.html).
-At the very least format your code (sans testing code) with clang-format using the LLVM coding style.
+At least format your code with clang-format using the LLVM coding style.

+For testing code feel free to lift the restrictions as necessary.

 Running Tests
 =============